adamghill/coltrane/docs/source/installation.md

 1. `poetry init --no-interaction --dependency 'coltrane:<1' && poetry install` to create a new virtual environment and install the `coltrane` package
 1. Optional: `brew install watchman` on MacOS for less resource-intensive local development server

-## Extra dependencies
+## Extras

-`Coltrane` has some additional functionality that is not enabled by default, but can be used if it is installed with extras.
+`coltrane` has some additional functionality that is not enabled by default, but can be used if it is installed with extras.

 ### JSON5 support